-Cembra operates exclusively in Switzerland.
+Cembra operates predominantly in Switzerland.
 Given the stringent regulatory environment, and as we are a purely financial services company, our approach to many environmental, economic and social aspects already meets high standards.

-- In 2022, 93% of Cembra's total assets were in cash (or cash equivalents) or in unsecured and secured loans (net financing receivables) in Swiss francs and provided almost exclusively in Switzerland. - Although we are a bank, we offer no investment funds or financing for international projects.
-Cembra does not manage any third-party assets, and responsible fund investment considerations are therefore not a critical issue for the company. - We aim to include climate-related opportunities and risks in our business planning. - Environmental risks are described in the chapter on climate-related risks (see Risk Management Report page 27).
-Our vehicle financing portfolio is continuously shifting towards the financing of electromobility. - Loan applications that do not meet our strict standards are rejected (see the chapter on quality and integrity of products and services, page 39). - Our Business Partners' Principles of Conduct (supplier standards, see page 60) and our participation in the UN Global Compact (see page 32) help us to manage and mitigate international sustainability risks.
+- In 2023, 94% of Cembra's total assets were in cash (or cash equivalents) or in unsecured and secured loans (net financing receivables) in Swiss francs and provided almost exclusively in Switzerland. - Although we are a bank, we offer no investment funds or financing for international projects.
+Cembra does not manage any third-party assets, and responsible fund investment considerations are therefore not a critical issue for the company.
+As a consequence, there are no investments in the fossil-fuel sector. - We aim to include climate-related opportunities and risks in our business planning. - Loan applications that do not meet our strict standards are rejected (see the chapter on quality and integrity of products and services, page 43). - Our Business Partners' Principles of Conduct (supplier standards, see page 65) and our participation in the UN Global Compact (see page 39) help us to identify, manage and mitigate international sustainability risks.